krashanoff/whoami/content/posts/2021-haskell.md

 can't say that I'd jump to using Haskell.
 I had always found it a curiosity, and not much more.

-Every time I have a bunch of exams queued up, though, I find that I come around to trying to learn it, and then give up when I get to parts about Monads and all this other category theory stuff.
+Every time I have a bunch of exams queued up, though, I find that I come around to trying to learn it, and then give up when I get to parts about monads and all this other category theory stuff.

 This October, I took another dive into it after getting burnt out writing a *lot* of